-NON-DEGREE (SPECIAL) STUDENTS (U.S. CITIZENS ONLY)
+Non-Degree (Special) Students (U.S. Citizens Only)

 A potential applicant to the nursing program (not Direct Entry or C.A.G.S.) may take up to two non-clinical courses as a non-matriculated student (non-degree) before applying to the program.
 Permission is granted on a space-available basis.
 Nursing students may complete NUR 404, Normal and Abnormal Human Physiology.
 If a grade of "B" or better is earned, students may waive the GRE requirement when applying.
 This waiver is not available to Direct Entry candidates.
+Registration for non-degree courses is available only through the Office of Admission of the School for Health Studies.
+Call 617-521-2605 for further details.